 In Part I "I am born", Woodson writes about her family history, on her father and mother's side.
 To aid her readers, Woodson provides family trees of her father Jack Woodson's family and her mother, Mary Ann Irby's family.

 Her great-great-grandparents were slaves working the land.
-Although her parents, Jack and Mary were born free, in many ways they still did not have the freedoms that most American's take for granted.
-And so, throughout America, African-Americans from all walks of life, such as Martin Luther King Jr, Malcolm X and Rosa Parks are standing up for their civil rights, each in their own way.
+Although her parents, Jack and Mary were born free, in many ways they still did not have the freedoms that most white American's take for granted.
+And so, throughout America, African-Americans from all walks of life, led by Martin Luther King Jr, Malcolm X and Rosa Parks are standing up for their civil rights, each in their own way.

 After her parents married, three children followed: a boy named Hope, a girl named Odella and then Jacqueline.
-Every year in the fall, Woodson's mother along with her children would take the bus south to her parents in South Carolina, leaving behind her father in Ohio Her father was determined to never return to the south because of the way African Americans were treated there.
-But in May of 1964, her father traveled to South Carolina to reconcile with her mother and together the family returned to Ohio.
-However, when Woodson is a year old, her mother returns to South Carolina for good, taking the children with her and leaving Woodson's father behind.
+Every year in the fall, Woodson's mother along with her children take the bus south to Woodson's mother's parents in South Carolina, leaving behind her father in Ohio Her father is determined to never return to the south because of the way African Americans are treated there.
+But in May of 1964, her father travels to South Carolina to reconcile with her mother and together the family return to Ohio.
+However, when Woodson is a year old, her mother decides to South Carolina for good, taking the children with her and leaving Woodson's father behind.

 Woodson's mother leaves for New York City but returns before the summer with a plan to eventually move her family there.
-Woodson and her siblings are pulled into their grandmother's faith as a Jehovah Witness, attending meetings at the local Kingdom Hall and going out to neighbours to share their faith.
-Woodson's mother returns to New York City but returns the following year to Greenville, bringing a new baby brother, Roman.
-They will be moving to New York City to start a new life.
+Woodson and her siblings find themselves pulled into their grandmother's faith as a Jehovah Witness, attending meetings at the local Kingdom Hall and going out to neighbours to share their faith.
+Woodson's mother returns to New York City but the following year she is back in Greenville, bringing a new baby brother, Roman.
+They move to New York City to start a new life.

 "the collards growing